jay-b-7span/Alike_Document/README.md

 -   `https://alike.io/esims?utm_source=site&utm_medium=menu-desktop&utm_campaign=menu` page
     URL for eSIMs page.

 -   Here Category is used as a filter.
-And call category interface for a category.
+And call `CategoryInterface` for a category.

 -   **Module:** `Nik_CataloggraphQl`.